 SAP and Leaves of Absence

-A student may be granted a personal or medical leave of absence for a variety of reasons.
+A student may be placed on a personal or medical leave of absence for a variety of reasons.
 The period of leave for which the student has been approved may be excluded from the maximum time frame in which an individual student will be expected to complete the program.
 However, under no circumstances will a student be allowed to take more than 10 years from the time of matriculation to complete the requirements for the MD degree, including leaves of absence (see Section 2.09).

 Review and Notification of Lack of Satisfactory Academic Progress

 During the annual review of a student’s SAP by the HMS Registrar, progression to the next academic phase is based on a review of all grades including unsatisfactory grades, withdrawals and incompletes.
 Any student who has not achieved a minimum of a satisfactory/pass in all core courses/clerkships cannot progress to the next phase.

 The HMS Promotion and Review Board (PRB; Section 4.02), in consultation with the Registrar, will notify annually, in writing, all students who have not met the standards for Satisfactory Academic Progress outlined above (Qualitative Measures and/or Maximum Time Frame).
 The notification will indicate the nature of the deficiency, any methods that may be available for correcting the deficiency and any consequences that have resulted or may result, such as Monitored Academic Status (MAS), Academic Probation (AP), or withdrawal.
 A student who fails to meet one or more of the standards for SAP (qualitative and/or time frame) is ineligible for financial aid beginning with the term immediately following the term in which the SAP requirements were not met, pending results of the appeal process, outlined below.
 A designation of MAS can occur for a variety of reasons and does not necessarily affect SAP if the student is still considered to be progressing toward the degree (see Section 4.03).